 - Blood tests

-- Hyponatremia (reduced Na levels in blood due to hyperlipemia and fluid retention), hyperkalemia (reduced K levels in blood in presence of renal insufficiency) and hypocalcemia (reduced Ca levels due to hypoalbuminemia) may be present, but serum ionized calcium is normal.
+- Hyponatremia (reduced Na levels in the blood due to hyperlipemia and fluid retention), hyperkalemia (reduced K levels in blood in presence of renal insufficiency) and hypocalcemia (reduced Ca levels due to hypoalbuminemia) may be present, but serum ionized calcium is normal.

 - In complete blood counts, increased hemoglobin and hematocrit are seen due to a volume contraction.
 Thrombocytosis is also common.